 Chapters and Groups

-Doane currently has two chapters which serve alumni in the following areas:
+Doane currently has chapters which serve alumni in the following areas:

 Alumni Chapter Goals

-Alumni chapters, whether they meet face to face or online, are a critical link between alumni and the College while providing opportunities for Doane College alumni to maintain an active role in the life of the institution through leadership, inquiry, ethical values, and engagement.
-Alumni chapters are vital to the work of Doane College.
+Alumni chapters, whether they meet face to face or online, are a critical link between alumni and the College while providing opportunities for Doane University alumni to maintain an active role in the life of the institution through leadership, inquiry, ethical values, and engagement.
+Alumni chapters are vital to the work of Doane University.

-The purpose and goals of Doane College alumni chapters are:
+The purpose and goals of Doane University alumni chapters are:

-- To establish and maintain a closer connection between Doane College and its alumni and friends.
+- To establish and maintain a closer connection between Doane University and its alumni and friends.

 - To advance the interests and welfare of the College and today's students.